HyeonjunSim/pi-top-battery-status/battery_problems.md

 ```
 If you get a "read failed", repeat the command by typing the up arrow followed by the enter key, until you get a value.

-You should get a hexadezimal number, which represents the battery current.
-If you are not used to read hexadezimal
+You should get a hex number, which represents the battery current.
+If you are not used to read hex
 numbers, use your internet browser and go to www.binaryhexconverter.com/hex-to-decimal-converter and enter the
 value in the hex field.
 If you get a value larger than 32767, subtract 65536 from this value to get a signed value.
 You should have now a value for the current which should be in the range between -5000 and 5000 mA.